OwlEyes33/crypto-alpha/README.md

 # Unamed Coin

 Coin is an open source peer to peer distributed ledger, better known as a cryptocurrency.
-The white paper for the blockchain implementation can be found here.
 The entire codebase is written in Python 3.
-Major influence for the coin's implementation was found from Satoshi's original Bitcoin paper, but it is not a fork of Bitcoin.
-This codebase attempts to implement Satoshi's paper.
+Influence for the coin's implementation was found from Satoshi's original Bitcoin paper.

 ### Miner